Developer-Raj/developer-raj.github.io/README.md

     - Added blog to the blog page
     - Added responsiveness to the blog page
     - Added pagination option for the blog page
+- **[2/4/2020]**
+    - Fix's some of the bugs in the blog page
+    - Fix's some page responsive layout both the index and the blog page
 ***